How To Start Your Own Blog

 Blogging Platforms

 There are many great blogging platforms out there.
-You can do a search in your favorite search engine to find them by plugging in the search term, “blogging platforms”.
+You can do a search in your favourite search engine to find them by plugging in the search term, “blogging platforms”.

 This will, in turn, bring up various blogging platform sites and you can make your selection.
 Read the fine print and you may also wish to read some reviews about each of the various blogging platforms that it brings up.